What is the EMC?

 A Scottish "Grade I" winter route

-Contact our Membership Secretary who deals with new enquiries, and tell them a bit about yourself and your interests/experience.
-They can add you to the mailing list for prospective new members and/or the climbing e-mail list and answer any initial questions you have.
+Contact our Membership Secretary and tell them a bit about yourself and your interests/experience.
+They can add you to the mailing list and answer any questions you may have.

 here for a map.

-We are invited to club discount nights at Tiso's in Edinburgh and members are entitled to a range of other discounts with other outdoor providers.
+and are also entitled to a range of other discounts with Tiso and other outdoor providers.